Online Stock Trading Plan

 - 25 percent swing trades on stock options

 Why These Markets?
 What Specific Online Stock Trading Strategies Will I Use?

 This is a really important part of the online stock trading plan.
-A online stock trader should have a specific setup for each market he or she is trading.
+An online stock trader should have a specific setup for each market he or she is trading.
 The setup can then be tracked for performance.
 Each setup should be independent of itself.
-This means a online stock trader could have a short on the YM for a gap play and a long on the ES for a moving average play simultaneously, and then track the performance of each setup separately.
+This means an online stock trader could have a short on the YM for a gap play and along on the ES for a moving average play simultaneously, and then track the performance of each setup separately.

 For intraday trades, I will use the following plays:

 - ES: Relative Strength Index (RSI) divergences and moving average plays